 In connection with the separation of the Company from YUM, Yum!
 Restaurants Asia Pte.
 Ltd. ("YRAPL"), a wholly-owned indirect subsidiary of YUM, and Yum Restaurants Consulting (Shanghai) Company Limited ("YCCL"), a wholly-owned indirect subsidiary of Yum China, entered into a 50-year master license agreement with automatic renewals for additional consecutive renewal terms of 50 years each, subject only to YCCL being in "good standing" and unless YCCL gives notice of its intent not to renew, for the exclusive right to use and sublicense the use of intellectual property owned by YUM and its subsidiaries for the development, promotion and operation of the KFC, Pizza Hut and, subject to achieving certain agreed upon milestones, Taco Bell brands and their related marks and other intellectual property rights for restaurant services in the PRC, excluding Hong Kong, Taiwan and Macau.
 In exchange, we pay a license fee to YUM equal to 3% of net system sales from both our Company and franchise restaurants.
-We own the East Dawning and Little Sheep intellectual property and pay no license fee related to these concepts.
+We own the intellectual property of East Dawning, Little Sheep and COFFii & JOY and pay no license fee related to these concepts.

-The KFC, Pizza Hut, East Dawning, Little Sheep and Taco Bell brands are collectively referred to as the "brands" or "concepts".
+The KFC, Pizza Hut, East Dawning, Little Sheep, Taco Bell and COFFii & JOY brands are collectively referred to as the "brands" or "concepts".
 Throughout this Form 10-K, the terms "brands" and "concepts" are used interchangeably and "restaurants," "stores" and "units" are used interchangeably.